O JARGON BUSTER

 - Handicap

-- A handicap competition is usually one in which the results
+- A handicap competition is usually one in which the

-are adjusted in a
+results are adjusted in a predetermined way in order to

-predetermined way in order to allow people from different age classes to compete on level
+allow people from different age

-For an individual competition, this would normally be done by
+individual competition, this would normally be done by

-multiplying time taken or
+multiplying time taken or points scored by a different

-points scored by a different factor for each class.
+factor for each class.
+For a relay,

-and each team would have to be picked to get below a handicap limit;
+points and each team would have to be picked to get

-the race would then be won by the first across the finish line as usual.
+the first across the finish line as usual.

 - Hand rail